-- Encompasses summaries of the introductory workshop materials to bring high level executives into the project quickly - To communicate the elements included in the project plan for consumption by the highest-level decision makers of the country or organisation - Designed to assist in obtaining final approval to proceed with Steps 3-5 of the stepped approach
+- Encompasses summaries of the introductory workshop materials to bring high level executives into the project quickly. - To communicate the elements included in the project plan for consumption by the highest-level decision makers in the country or organisation. - Designed to assist in obtaining final approval to proceed with Steps 3-5 of the stepped approach.

-Activity Sequencing:
+Activity sequencing:

-- Before the coach visits the country, the last of the research and preliminary reports need to be drawn up, this could be done by further desktop studies and interviews with individuals from within the elements identified in the previous step.
+- 1. Before the coach visits the country the last of the research and preliminary reports need to be drawn up; this could be done by further desk studies and interviews with individuals from within the elements identified in the previous step.
 The collection of this data may require the assistance of the sponsor in order to get adequate participation.
-The coach, ICR and sponsor will need to acquire at least the following information: - > Supply chain processes - Educational landscape - Human resources standards for progression e.g. Public service standards - Professional organisations, bodies and councils, their scope, authority and understanding of general processes - 2.
-From this information the leadership stakeholders should be updated from the previous step to make sure that all of the supply chain and workforce disciplines have representation for the workshop following this step.
+The coach, ICR and sponsor will need to acquire at least the following information: - Supply chain processes - Educational landscape - Human resources standards for progression e.g. public service standards - Professional organisations, bodies and councils, their scope, authority and understanding of general processes - 2.
+From this information the leadership stakeholders should be updated from the previous step to make sure that all the supply chain and workforce disciplines are represented in the workshop following this step.
 This stakeholder analysis will also form the core of the working group definition later in the process.

-- 3. The ICR will now attempt to finalise an appointment for these stakeholders in which the coach will present an introductory workshop to gain awareness for the need of professionalisation and buy-in to include these stakeholders and/or members from their team in conversations about the working groups to be included in the final plan.
+- 3. The ICR will now attempt to arrange a meeting with these stakeholders during which the coach will host an introductory workshop to raise awareness of the need for professionalisation and buy-in.
+These stakeholders and/or members from their team will be included in conversations about the working groups, the results of which will be included in the final plan.
 At this point the coach will be in full engagement in-country. - 4.
-Once buy-in is attained, additional one-on-one discussions can be held to explain in further detail to stakeholders what to expect during the further implementation steps, attain further design input to the working group and team structure as well as get final buy-in and specific team member names to be put forward for working groups.
+Once buy-in is attained, additional one-on-one discussions can be held to explain to stakeholders what to expect during the further implementation steps, attain further design input and finalise team structure.
+These discussions will also be important to obtain final buy-in and decide the team members to be proposed for the working groups.
 During this step, the detailed project plan can also be completed with the working group commitments.